Monday Night Religious Education runs from September through May on Monday nights from 6:15 -7:30 pm in the Parish School building.

 Saint Thomas does offer Sunday School for children in grades PK-3, PK-4, and Kindergarten, during the weekly 9 am Sunday Liturgies.
 Registration is available here.

-To be involved in any of our Religious Education classes or if you have any questions about Religious Education, please contact Patti Reynolds at (616) 459-4662 ext.
-1209 or email Patti.
+To be involved in any of our Religious Education classes or if you have any questions about Religious Education, please contact Tim Horst at (616) 459-4662 ext.
+1209 or email Tim.

 Learning about our faith is a lifelong process.
 With that thought in mind, the Religious Education Program of St. Thomas the Apostle Parish provides a quality program of Religious Education and Formation for children in 1st grade thru 8th grade, opportunities for parents to be supported in their role as the primary educators of their children, and ongoing education and formation of catechists.
 Our Parish Religious Education Programs are structured to provide catechetical instruction on the Catholic faith to all parish children who are attending non-Catholic schools.
 Our programs seek to provide the catechesis and skills for each child to grow and mature in understanding, positive attitudes, and faithful practice of the Catholic faith and most importantly to encourage and model the importance of a deep personal relationship with Jesus Christ.